bprovanbessell/SATfeatPy/documentation/paper_implementation_differences.md

 vcg variable degrees -> number of clauses that contain the variable (similar as with clause degrees)

-vg node degrees divided by number of active
+vg node degrees divided by number of active variables

 # Features to improve/modify implemenation of
-* Entropy -> scipy has an implementation, we should change to use that one. (https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.entropy.html)
 * Overall refactor of methods to make them more pythonic (optimise with list comprehension instead of loops, etc. Look into numba to provide a precompiled version )

-# Notes on implementation:
+# Notes on SATzilla implementation:
 different options
 - base is features 1-33 (+ a few other options)
 - SP is survey propagation ->